-Who was that pers on?
-What did they DO to make you feel significant? , ,, h someone, how are you going to engage with them?
-What could you do to create he person above created for you? our Club.
-Who are two or three key people in your Club who have a natural gift for hers?
-Who are they and what do they do to create a connection with others?
-Name Connecting Gift
+Who was that person?
+What did they DO to ma ke you feel significant? , ,, neone, how are you going to engage with them?
+What could you do to cre erson above created for you? ate • Club.
+Who are two or three key people in your Club who have a natural gift Who are they and what do they do to create a connection with others? for Name Connecting Gift